Together with Brand Action

 Vox Populi Registry is the company behind the introduction of .sucks domain names to the Internet.
 These domains offer individuals a powerful platform to rally support around causes and provide companies with valuable insights for transforming critics into loyal customers.
 More than just a web address, .sucks is a space for innovation, one that captures the attention of a younger, more diverse audience by empowering people not only to speak, but to truly be heard.

-We are thrilled to support an amazing nonprofit organization that is committed to improving the living conditions of disadvantaged children and families in Germany.
+In June 2025, during the ECTA Annual Meeting in Berlin, the money from t-shirt sales went to support Die Arche, a local nonprofit organization that is committed to improving the living conditions of disadvantaged children and families in Germany.

 Die Arche uses six basic components to help disadvantaged children and families in Germany: LEISURE – meaningful leisure activities, FOOD – free meals, LEARNING – effective educational support, FRIENDS – sustainable relationship work, HOLIDAYS – eventful holiday camps, FAMILY – help and advice for parents.